Skip to main content

 Catalog Commands

-These come from the pgxspecial library and work like their psql equivalents:
+These come from the pgxspecial library and work like their psql equivalents. pgxcli provides autocompletion for these meta commands to help you discover them quickly:

 CommandDescription